AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

    }
    ```

-   **Styles.less File:** Use this file to include all the less files (variables, mixins, styles) that you need to use in the client library.
+   **Styles.less File:** Use this file to include all the less files (variables, mixins, styles) that you must use in the client library.

    In the following sample `styles.less` file, the import statement can be placed in any order.